tjsavitsky/spindle/README.txt

 	spinutil.c
 	spinutil.h
 	spinprune.c
+    splitvg.c

-Now you should be able to make spindle and gengplanar and gengspin with the rest of nauty.
+Now you should be able to make spindle, gengplanar, gengspin, and splitvg with the rest of nauty.

 Files containing all excluded minors and topological obstructions known to us for the spindle surface are also provided in graph6 format.

---Thomas J. Savitsky
+--Thomas J. Savitsky (savitsky@gwmail.gwu.edu)
 July 2, 2020